ScaCap/SwiftyMarkdown/README.md

   - Included also support for custom font weight
 - Adds the ability to ignore dynamic type
 - Adds support for custom link attribute
-- Reduce tab stops, defaultTabInterval to 12 (and indirectly headIndent for lists)
+- Reduce tab stops, defaultTabInterval to 12 (and indirectly space between • and text in lists)

 # SwiftyMarkdown 1.0